StanfordMIMI/skm-tea/README.md

 The 2021 Stanford Knee MRI with Multi-Task Evaluation (SKM-TEA) dataset pairs raw quantitative MRI (qMRI) data, image data, and dense labels of tissues and pathology for end-to-end exploration and evaluation of the MR imaging pipeline.

 This repository contains the building blocks for training and benchmarking models with the SKM-TEA dataset, such as PyTorch dataloaders, evaluation metrics, and baselines.
 It also contains tutorials for using the dataset and codebase.
-It utilizes the [Meddlr](https://github.com/ad12/meddlr) and [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) for training, evaluation, and machine utilities.
+It utilizes [Meddlr](https://github.com/ad12/meddlr) and [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) for training, evaluation, and machine utilities.

 ## ⚡ QuickStart
 ```bash